dburnham1212/airbnb/README.md

 ### Airbnb - My Listings Page

-Displays all listings that the user has created, displays similar information to the my listings page however allows and admin user to update and delete their listings.
+Displays all listings that the user has created, displays similar information to the my listings page however allows an admin user to update and delete their listings.

 !["Screenshot of My Listings Page!"](https://github.com/dburnham1212/airbnb/blob/main/screenshots/MyListingsPage.png)